cotarr/irc-hybrid-client/README.md

 # A revised copy of credentials.json will be displayed after password assignment
 cd ..
 ```
-To generate a user account when using environment variable configuration:
+Option 2 of 2: To generate a user account when using environment variable configuration:
 ```bash
 cd tools/
 # fill in user and password when prompted.